Bikger/Impact-of-global-warming-on-crop-production/README.md

 - Method filling
 - Filling with 0
 ### How to run
 You can use main.ipynb or glob_warm_crops.py to run the script.
-Install the requirements using:
+You can install the requirements using:
 ```
 pip install -r requirements.txt